#6: Pineapple Updo

 Benefits of Protective Hairstyles

-Protective hairstyles are priceless in themselves, since besides a flawless elegant look, they keep your hair ends tucked and protected from aggressive damaging factors.
-How can you boost the protective effect?
+Protective hairstyles are priceless, since besides a flawless elegant look, they keep your hair ends tucked and protected from aggressive damaging factors.
+In addition, they help to maintain moisture, retain length, and protect the edges from thinning.

 - Nourish your hair and scalp with natural oils or apply hydrating balms before styling your hair;